progdisc/rules/README.md

 - Progdisc is focused on learning and discussion, not a grounds for recruitment.
 We recommend you check out <https://www.reddit.com/r/forhire/> instead.

-## Forms of punishment

-1. **Informal warning:** Warning of potential breaking of the rules in chat, usually kept between a Mod and a user.
-Intended as a precaution.

-2. **Formal warning:** Same as above, but will be logged for consideration before future punishments.
-There is no formal number of warnings required before more serious punishment.

-3. **Kick:** The user is expelled from the server, but they are free to return.
-   Kicks will only be issued once per user.

-4. **Temporary ban:** Expulsion for a set period of time.
-Duration of the ban is at the Mod’s discretion.

-5. **Permanent ban:** Permanent ban.
-Applied when the breaking of the rules is too extreme or after several repeated offenses.

-- All of the disciplinary actions above can be appealed.
-Speak with a Mod after a change of heart, or after careful consideration if you wish to accuse a Mod of abuse.

 ## Helpers